Baldwin County Virtual Secondary School: OPERATIONAL POLICIES AND PROCEDURES

 - Administration receives the Inactivity/Alert Report from ACCESS on Wednesday.

-- Mentor teachers send emails to students and parents asking students to submit work.
+- Leadership teachers send emails to students and parents asking students to submit work.

-When a student is INACTIVE in a class for more than 35 days, administration/counselor schedules a meeting with parent, student, and mentor teacher to discuss potential dismissal from BCVSS at the semester.
+When a student is INACTIVE in a class for more than 35 days, administration/counselor schedules a meeting with parent, student, and leadership teacher to discuss potential dismissal from BCVSS at the semester.

 PARENT GUIDE: Monitoring Student Progress